guildai/guild.ai/pages/guides/reproducibility.md

 Guild measures both inputs and outputs for each run and supports detailed diffs between runs.

-For generaion informations about operations, see [Operations](ref:operations).
+For general information about operations, see [Operations](ref:operations).

 To compare run flags and logged metrics (output scalars), use